bestofjs/bestofjs/README.md

 ## How it works

-We maintain a list of projects related to the web platform (JavaScript, HTML and CSS) in a database.
+We maintain a list of projects related to Note.js and the web platform in a database.

-Every time we find a new project, or anytime a user submit a new request, we add it to the database.
+Every time we find a new project, or anytime a user submits a new request, we add it to the database.

 Everyday a scheduled task checks project data from GitHub and generates data consumed by the web application.